How to Create a Solar Power Kit for IP Security Camera Surveillance in Any Location

 If your goal was to charge the same 50 Amp hour Battery mentioned above you would need to replace around 20 hours of Battery Life in the few short Peak Sun Hours your area receives.
 In December Zone 1 only receives an average of 2.93 Peak Sun Hours.
 This would be the number to use for your calculations unless you want to resize your solar IP Camera system at the change of each season.

-Step 5 – Add A Solar Charge Controller to Monitor Your Solar Surveillance System’s Power
+Add Solar Charge Controller to Monitor Your Surveillance System’s Power Usage

 If your Battery is the heart of your solar IP Camera system, the Solar Charge Controller is the brains, and ensures that your Battery is not over-charged or over dis-charged.